 • Decide whether you want to repaint the whole wall or just touch up patched areas.
 If you’re patching tiny nail holes, you can cover up the repairs by dabbing on touch-up paint with a soft cloth.

 • If you’re patching a large number of holes and other damage, prime the patched walls before repainting — especially if you’re choosing a semi-gloss or shinier finish.
-The higher the gloss, the more different surface textures appear between the patch and the surrounding paint.
+The higher the gloss, the more different surface textures show up between the patch and the surrounding paint.

 Caution